 The UAE Cabinet has also adopted several policies to promote the participation of women in the judicial sector, international missions, and peacekeeping operations.

 The UAE also leads measures of female empowerment within its diplomatic service.
-As of October 2019, 49.5% of employees of the Ministry of Foreign Affairs and International Cooperation were women, including high-profile female ambassadors in major embassies such as the UN Mission in New York and postings in the Netherlands, Germany, Finland, and Denmark.
+As of October 2019, 49.5% of employees of the Ministry of Foreign Affairs were women, including high-profile female ambassadors in major embassies such as the UN Mission in New York and postings in the Netherlands, Germany, Finland, and Denmark.
 In addition, women make up about 60% of Emirates Diplomatic Academy graduates.